akarshcodes/OptimizedCitationFit/README.md

 # OptimizedCitationFit

 OptimizedCitationFit is a Python-based model designed for optimizing citation data fitting.
-The tool allows users to upload CSV files, perform parameter optimization, visualize results, and generate comprehensive reports.
+The tool allows users to upload Excel files, perform parameter optimization, visualize results, and generate comprehensive reports.
 The package leverages popular libraries such as Pandas, NumPy, SciPy, Matplotlib, and python-docx to streamline citation data analysis and modeling.

 ## Features
-- **CSV Uploads:** Easily upload citation data in CSV format.
+- **Excel Uploads:** Easily upload citation data in .xlsx format.
 - **Parameter Optimization:** Utilize advanced algorithms to optimize fitting parameters for citation data.
 - **Visualization:** Generate detailed plots and visualizations to analyze citation trends.
 - **Report Generation:** Automatically generate professional reports in Word format summarizing the analysis.